PacoReinaCampo/OpenNN/lifecycle/book/chapters/chapter8.md

 ### Process Execution Records

-**Description**: Documentation of the actual execution of software processes.
+**Description**: Documentation of the actual execution of hardware processes.

 **Key Elements**: